sceptri/masters-thesis/README.md

 ![A heatmap of shifts between two weakly coupled interneuron models without delay in the coupling produced by the simulation-based method.
 Black curves represent borders of the Arnold tongue obtained with the continuation-based method.](assets/showcase_heatmap.png)

+> [!important]
+> Note that tag *"v1.0 (submission)"* marks the state of the thesis (and the entire repository) as of submission on 05.05.2025.
+Any succeeding git commits constitute a form of errata and should be treated as such regarding the official thesis examination.

 ## Structure

 This repository contains following folders: